Table of Contents

-- Reduced desire to play/engage in previous activities they loved
+- Reduced desire to play/engage in previous activities once loved

-- Abnormal Pupil Dilation — Canine pupils should adjust in dark and bright light as human eyes do.
-You can test your dog’s dilation with a flashlight.
-Pupils that don’t dilate are a sign of blindness.
+- Abnormal Pupil Dilation — Canine pupils should dilate and constrict in dark and bright light just as human pupils do.
+If pupils do not constrict in the presence of bright light, it is a sign of vision loss.

-- Clumsy Behavior — Dogs that bump into furniture, misjudge their leaps, or generally act clumsy, may be doing so because they can’t see clearly.
-This can be especially pronounced when you rearrange furniture or when you take your pup to a new location.
+- Clumsy Behavior — Dogs that bump into furniture, misjudge their steps, or generally act clumsy, may be doing so because they can’t see clearly.
+This can be especially apparent when you rearrange furniture or when you take your pup to a new location.

 If you suspect your dog’s vision is impaired, consult your veterinarian right away.
 At your appointment, clearly convey your concerns and explain some of the behaviors you’ve noticed.
 Your vet will carefully examine your dog, perform some tests, and make a diagnosis.

-Treatment is highly dependent on the cause of your dog’s blindness, as well as how quickly the issue is caught.
-For example, roughly 40% of dogs that develop glaucoma will eventually go blind, and cataracts can result in permanently impaired vision if not treated promptly.
-Conversely, minor trauma to the eye from accidents or infection is far less likely to lead to permanent blindness.
-It’s important to see a vet immediately if you suspect anything is wrong with your dog’s eyes.
-He or she can provide you with a diagnosis and treatment plan.
+Treatment is highly dependent on the cause of your dog’s blindness as well as how early intervention occurs.
+Roughly 40% of dogs that develop glaucoma will eventually go blind, and cataracts can result in permanently impaired vision if not treated promptly.
+Minor trauma to the eye from accidents or infection, however, is less likely to lead to permanent blindness when treated appropriately.

 Caring for a Blind Dog

-Dogs with impaired vision can still live happy and full lives.
-It just requires a little extra attention to detail, patience, and TLC from their owners to help navigate the world around them.
-If your dog is going blind, or is already blind, the following can help make their lives more comfortable.
+Dogs with impaired vision can still live happy, full lives with a little extra patience and TLC from their owners as they navigate the world around them.
+The following suggestions are ways to ensure your dog is comfortable if he or she has vision loss.

-- Provide a safe space — a small, unchanging room or even large kennel can serve as a safe and predictable space for your pooch.
+- Provide a safe space — A small room or even large kennel can serve as a safe and predictable space for your pooch.
 Make this area comfortable by providing cozy blankets and items with your scent.

 - Announce Yourself — Blind dogs rely on sound and vibrations.
 To prevent startling your pooch, walk with heavy steps or say hello when you enter a room.
-Also make sure to announce yourself before petting on snuggling.
+Always make sure to announce yourself before petting or snuggling your dog.

-- Practice patience — it may be frustrating if your dog keeps knocking objects over or whimpers and barks excessively.
-Instead of getting annoyed, use these moments to practice extra patience and shower your pet with love and affection.
+- Practice patience — It may be frustrating if your dog keeps knocking objects over or whimpers and barks excessively.
+Use these moments to practice extra patience, and shower your pet with love and affection.

 Eye conditions are common across all ages, but by enrolling in pet insurance before your pup exhibits symptoms, claims will be covered..
 If you aren’t already a pet parent with us, look into getting a free quote to help safeguard not just your dog, but your wallet too.